TheRedBrain/dirtythings/README.md

 # Dirty Things

-A mod which adds dirt slabs.
+This mod adds slabs and piles for all overworld soil types.